 Can you take sunscreen through airport security?

-Yes, you can take sunscreen in your carry-on bag through airport security but with certain restrictions.
-Since sunscreens come in the form of creams, liquids, gels, sprays and even aerosol spray sunscreen then they all fall within the TSA liquids rules.
+According to TSA sunscreen rules, you can take sunscreen in your carry-on bag through airport security but with certain restrictions.
+Since sunscreens come in the form of creams, lotions, liquids, gels, sprays and even aerosol spray sunscreen then they all fall within the TSA liquids rules.

 The size of each container should not be more than 3.4 fluid ounces (100ml) and must be placed in a transparent, resealable quart-sized plastic bag along with any other liquids, gels, creams or aerosols you have.
 Only one liquids bag is permitted for each passenger.

-The liquids bag must be removed from your carry-on bags and be placed separately in a bin at the security checkpoint for inspection.
+The liquids bag must be removed from your carry-on bags and placed separately in a bin at the security checkpoint for inspection.
 Security officers at the checkpoint may want to screen some of the liquids in the bag separately.

 NOTE: You may read elsewhere that sunscreen containers larger than 3.4 oz can be taken through the security checkpoint as they are deemed “medically necessary liquids”.
-However, this was an error on the Transportation Security Administration website in April 2021 that was quickly rectified, so the 3.4 oz rule does apply.
+However, this was an error on the Transportation Security Administration website in April 2021 that was quickly rectified, so the 3.4 oz rule does apply to sunscreen.
 See TSA statement.

 AskTSA advice on taking sunscreen through security

 Can you take sunscreen in hand luggage?

 As stated above, you can take sunscreen in carry-on luggage, but you can only take it through airport security in containers that are no bigger than 3.4 ounces.
 But this is really not very large and certainly won’t be enough for more than an afternoon on the beach.

 If you are only traveling with carry-on bags then putting full-size sunscreen in checked luggage is not an option for you, but there is one potential solution.

 Although the TSA does not allow full-size sunscreen containers through the security checkpoint there is actually no restriction about actually taking full-size sunscreen into the aircraft with you.